Completely Remove Tree Roots Prior To Paver Installation

 Build a barrier

 In some instances, it may be necessary to build a tree barrier by inserting a concrete footing directly into the soil.
-Process and materials used may vary, but your project manager should let you know what is needed.
+Process and materials used may vary, but your project manager should let you know what is needed for your custom landscape.

 Take out trees